02. Mycelium - Domain Manifest

 core_signatureandcapsule_signatureagainst the domain’s public key - Version Check: Compare

-updated_at_epoch_mswith cached versionnew > cached→ Accept (newer version)new == cached, same hash → Ignore (duplicate)new == cached, different hash → Reject (conflict)new < cached→ Reject (older version)
+updated_at_epoch_mswith cached versionnew > cached→ Accept (newer version)new == cached, same hash → Ignore (duplicate)new == cached, different hash → Reject (conflict — publisher MUST increment timestamp to correct)new < cached→ Reject (older version)

 Protection Against:

-- Replay attacks (old versions rejected)
+- Replay attacks (old versions rejected by timestamp)

-- Version rollback (timestamp must increase)
+- Version rollback (timestamp must strictly increase)

 9. Example